Take a sneak peek at the new NIST.gov and let us know what you think!

 An example of a global organization using the Criteria for improvement is the Tata Group.
 "Making an Elephant Dance" explains how the Indian company increased profits from $4 billion in 1991 to $103 billion in 2014 through implementation of the Baldrige Criteria.

 The Malcolm Baldrige National Quality Award

 Who was Malcolm Baldrige?

-Malcolm Baldrige was Secretary of Commerce from 1981 until his death in a rodeo accident in July 1987.
-Baldrige was a proponent of quality management as a key to U.S prosperity and long-term strength.
-In recognition of his contributions, Congress named the award in his honor.
+A proponent of quality management as a key to U.S. prosperity and long-term strength, Malcolm Baldrige was Secretary of Commerce from 1981 until his death in a rodeo accident in July 1987.
+In recognition of his contributions, Congress named the Baldrige Award and Baldrige Program in his honor.

 What is the Malcolm Baldrige National Quality Award?